-Construction access to the Copco No. 1 Development is shown in Figure C2 in Appendix A. Access is through Copco Access Road, which is regionally accessed via Copco Road, located north of the facility.
-A guard shack and security pipe gate will be temporary installed on Copco Access Road to prevent unauthorized access to site.
+Construction access to the Copco No. 1 Development is shown in Figure 1 in Appendix A. Access is through Copco Access Road, which is regionally accessed via Copco Road, located north of the facility.
+A guard shack (i.e., manned security gate) and security pipe gate (i.e., unmanned arm gate) will be temporary installed on Copco Access Road and Old Left Abutment Access Road, respectively, to prevent unauthorized access to site (see Figure 3, Appendix A).

 Copco No. 2 Development access points are divided into dam access and powerhouse access.
 Copco No. 2 dam access will be through Copco Access Road regionally access via Copco Road from the north, similar to Copco No. 1 Development (Section 4.6.2).
 In addition, the dam will be accessed via a temporary spillway apron access track to be built during construction.
-A guard shack and security pipe gate will be installed on Copco Access Road to prevent unauthorized access to site.

 Copco No. 2 powerhouse facilities will be accessed through Daggett Road, which is regionally accessed via Copco Road.
-A guard shack and security pipe gate and a will be installed on Daggett Road at the intersection of Copco Road and Daggett Road to prevent unauthorized access to site.
-In addition, an unmanned pipe gate will be installed on Daggett Road southeast of the site to prevent unauthorized access.
+A guard shack (i.e., manned security gate) and security pipe gate (i.e., unmanned arm gate) will be temporary installed west of the Daggett Road Bridge and at the intersection of Daggett Road and the Woodstave Penstock Access Road, respectively, to prevent unauthorized access to site (see Figure 4, Appendix A).